ninetendo59/C_ninetendo/README.md

 # C_ninetendo
-In progress, Stay tune :D
+In progress, Stay tune :D Roses are red, violets are blue, your mom is great, so does you.